Newly Released Books

 - Rebecca Karasik, Rating: 5/5

-Serious Work: How to Facilitate Meetings & Workshops Using the Lego Serious Play Method (paid link) by Marko Rillo
+Serious Work: How to Facilitate Meetings & Workshops Using the Lego Serious Play Method by Marko Rillo

 "This book allows a team to run their own sessions because it includes templates and example workshop plans.
 Participants really valued the kind of open communication that this style of workshop created.